UIPA Record Request Log

 Note: After the Logs are submitted, OIP will upload the agencies’ summaries onto the Master UIPA Record Request Log at data.hawaii.gov.

-Agencies should start using the Log form on July 1, 2016, and continue using the same form until further notice.
+Agencies should use this Log form, not the Sample Log.
 The Checklist must also be submitted with the agency’s completed semiannual Log to their UIPA Coordinator for submission to OIP by January 31 of each year, and with the completed year-end Log to the UIPA Coordinator for submission to OIP by July 31 of each year.

 1. LOG FORMS:

 a.
-UIPA Record Request Log FORM (Excel) – Begin using this Log on July 1, 2016 to track record requests for FY 2017 received from July 1, 2016 through June 30, 2017.
+UIPA Record Request Log FORM (Excel) – Begin using this Log on July 1 of each fiscal year to track record requests received from July 1 through June 30 of that fiscal year.
 Do not use the Sample Log to track your requests.
 (Note: this Log form should also be used for FY 2019 and beyond.)

 Note: To adjust your view of the Log spreadsheet, change the zoom view to 65% or 100% or some other view (click on View, then Zoom, and select a zoom level).